topasmc/topas-docs/parameters/intro/syntax.rst

 Syntax
 ------

-The TOPAS Parameter System is a control structure for applications in which a large number of complex inter-related parameters must be controllable by designers and end-users in a manner that is absolutely flexible but simultaneously easy to use.
+The TOPAS Parameter System is a control structure for applications in which a large number of complex inter-related parameters are controllable by designers and end-users, in a manner that is absolutely flexible but simultaneously easy to use.
 The system is designed with safety and repeatability as top priorities.
-A key error-checking strategy is strict type checking, in which every parameter must have a specific declared type (string, boolean, integer, etc.) and the provided values are checked to make sure they are appropriate to the given type.
+A key error-checking strategy is strict type checking, in which every parameter must have a specific declared type (string, boolean, integer, etc.) and the provided values are checked to ensure they are appropriate to the given type.

 The system takes a set of "Parameters Files," simple text files made up of lines of key/value pairs::